liweim/MitoReID/README.md

 - mitoreid-resnet-50-pretrain: weight trained with MitoReID framework with modified I3D ResNet-50 network on Mito dataset, pretrained from resnet-50-mito.

+  Note: the model weights provided are trained with multiple GPUs.
+I have tried my laptop with single GPU and not work, in this case, you can set the `device_ids` to 'cpu' in `configs/test.yml`.
+If you get GPU out-of-memory error, set the `bs` to a lower value.
+If you get CPU out-of-memory error, set the `num_workers` to a lower value.
    ```
    python main.py --config configs/test.yml --task test
    ```